What is the Jiu Jitsu Handshake? | Simply Explained

-In this page we will explain the Jiu Jitsu handshake, when it's required, and when it began.
+In this page, we will explain the Jiu-Jitsu handshake, when it's required, and when it began.

-What is the Jiu Jitsu Handshake?
+What is the Jiu-Jitsu Handshake?

 Source: BJJEE

-Is it Required to do Before Rolling?
+Is it Required to Do Before Rolling?

-The Jiu Jitsu handshake is not required to do before rolling but it is known as good practice.
 There have been occasions in the past of opponents skipping the handshake and going directly in for a takedown.

-However, this is known as bad sportsmanship and can land you in hot water with the Brazilian Jiu Jitsu community, and create a bad reputation for you and your team.
+However, this is known as bad sportsmanship and can land you in hot water with the Brazilian Jiu-Jitsu community, and create a bad reputation for you and your team.

 When Did Slap and Fist Bump Begin?

-Nobody knows exactly when it began as there have been accounts of BJJ practitioners in the 1990's only having seen normal handshakes before matches.
+Nobody knows exactly when it began as there have been accounts of BJJ practitioners in the 1990s only having seen normal handshakes before matches.

 My guess would be somewhere in between 2005-2008 is when the Jiu Jitsu handshake evolved from a normal handshake into a Fist and bump.